troelskn/krudt/README.markdown

     cd myapp
     script/install

 Krudt is designed to pull in all its dependencies as local copies under under `thirdparty/`.
-You might want to remopve these and use system-wide installs (For example, using the pear installer), but this is a good starting point, as it provides a self-contained system.
+You might want to remove these and use system-wide installs (For example, using the pear installer), but this is a good starting point, as it provides a self-contained system.

 Edit the config/development.inc.php with the database credentials.
 Most people needs to have these lines: